kgrid-objects/fda-label-collection/README.md

 Using Knowledge Grid technology - specifically the Knowledge Grid Activator API Gateway Tool - it is possible to use the Knowledge Object in this repo and deploy the Remdesivir Prescribing Information API any suitable server.

-To do this, experience with system administration and API deployment will help a lot.
+To do this, it help a lot to have experience with system administration and API deployment.

 The general steps to follow are:

-1. Do this
-2. Do this
-3. Do this
+1. Download the KGrid Activator
+2. Download the Remdesivir KO
+3. Activate the Remdesivir KO using the Activator
+4. Engage the API wherever you have deployed it

 ---